na-na-hi/renget/archive/oypro.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Empty | A vacant inventory slot
+1. Gray Gummi | Gives +10 IQ points to Rock-Types.
+Gives +5 to other types.
+Tastes like minerals.
 2. Tiny Reviver Seed | Revives fainted Pokémon to half HP
 3. Blast Seed | Explodes on contact for 10 true damage.
 4. Sour Slaw | Chopped berries that have a majority sour flavor, slightly creamy.
 (Increases Defense by 1 stage.)